HomeCommunities › Hamtramck

 How basement risk varies inside Hamtramck

 We score 7 individual neighborhoods inside Hamtramck.
 Of those, 6 fall in the high or severe band, 0 are elevated, and 1 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 3Severe